Be Smoke-Ready

 • Indifference

-Parents and caregiver can support children in a number of ways:
+Parents and caregivers can support children in several ways:

 • Maintain previously established routines and structure as much as possible